 All aboard the S.S.
 Sickening…

-It’s the episode we’ve all been waiting for, and after AS4’s strange take on this challenge specifically, I for one am extremely excited for the Snatch Game to return to it’s former, and originally formatted glory.
+It’s the episode we’ve all been waiting for, and after AS4’s strange take on this challenge specifically, I for one am extremely excited for the Snatch Game to return to its former, and originally formatted glory.
 Before we get to be absolutely snatched by some killer celebrity impersonations, we have to catch up with the queens following last week’s elimination, and heated Untucked.
 This episode starts as any episode does (are you new here?) in the werk room, where the remaining queens are reading Ra’Jah’s lipstick message on the mirror.
 It opens with Silky saying she needs to watch out for Yvie and Brooke Lynn, because obviously.
-Over on the couches the drama from Untucked continues with both Silky and Vanjie ganging up on Yvie, and I can’t help but wonder if maybe Yvie is instigating most of the drama.
+Over on the couches, the drama from Untucked continues with both Silky and Vanjie ganging up on Yvie, and I can’t help but wonder if maybe Yvie is instigating most of the drama.
 As we all know, Snatch Game is a make or break moment in the season, so this episode should be an interesting, and explosive one to watch.

 The next day in the werk room, the tension continues to rise just as Ru walks in with a copy of his newest book, and this week’s mini challenge, which had the queens pitching their own versions of self-help books.
 After getting into their weekly quick drag, the queens pitched non-fiction material that I would definitely pre-order.
 Silky Nutmeg Ganache took home the Postmates prize, and a quick appearance from Morgan McMicheals.
 After a certain moment involving a ping-pong ball, Ru announced this week’s maxi-challenge would be the most iconic of all the Drag Race challenges, SNATCH GAME!
 These girls have to BRING IT.

 Brooke Lynn was feeling a bit overwhelmed with the challenge, and revealved she would be impersonating another iconic Canadian queen, Celine Dion.
 Ru entered the werk room with Season 5 winner, and Snatch Game legend Jinkx Monsoon.
-Yvie also expressed she was nervous with her impersonation of Whoopie Goldberg, but her win with the early acting challenge was keeping her optimistic about the challenge.
+Yvie also expressed she was nervous about her impersonation of Whoopie Goldberg, but her win in the early acting challenge was keeping her optimistic about the challenge.
 Brooke’s werk room Celine impersonation was NOT good, and I’m worried to be honest with you all.
 After the werk room walk-around it’s pretty obvious who will sink, and who will swim, so grab your life vests queens.

 After a quick break it’s Snatch Game time, and this year, we’re at sea.
 The opening was mostly really top notch, aside from the few who had no idea what they were doing, but overall, a lot of laughs were had.
 If any of the queens needed to get on that life-boat it was Brooke Lynn, and Yvie with their first big misses of the season so far, it was hard to watch them sink with their super cringe-worthy performances.
 Overall the Snatch Game went swimmingly, though there wasn’t a stand out performance like there has been in previous seasons.
 Bummer.